Music Composition

 Nominations

-Nominations for the 2025 Grawemeyer Award for Music Composition are now closed.
-Nominations for the 2026 Award will open on or around December 1, 2024.
+Nominations for the 2026 Grawemeyer Award for Music Composition will open on December 2, 2024 and will close on January 28, 2025.

 To receive the updated form annually, please join our mailing list.
 This list will not be shared in any way and will be used only a few times a year for Award-related information.
 Click here to join.